ComplexSecurity/knowledge-base/docs/cryptography/blowfish.md

 Blowfish has been employed in a wide array of applications, including software encryption, secure file transfer protocols, password hashing schemes, and e-commerce platforms.

-Bruce Schneier designed [[Twofish]], an advanced and more complex successor to Blowfish, as a candidate for the [[Advanced Encryption Standard (AES)]].
+Bruce Schneier designed [Twofish](../cryptography/twofish.md), an advanced and more complex successor to Blowfish, as a candidate for the [Advanced Encryption Standard (AES)](../cryptography/aes.md).
 Twofish has a larger block size and additional security features.

 While Blowfish was widely acclaimed and used, it has largely been superseded by newer algorithms like AES and Twofish, especially for new applications requiring high-security encryption.